How to Make Dehydrated Green Tomatoes in a Food Dehydrator: A Step-by-Step Guide

 1. Add to Soups and Stews

-Simply toss a handful of dried green tomatoes into your favorite soups or stews for a burst of tangy flavor.
+Simply toss a handful of dried green tomatoes into your favorite soups, stews, or other soups for a burst of tangy flavor.
+For extra depth, add a bay leaf while simmering.
 They not only enhance the taste but also rehydrate beautifully, adding a fantastic texture.
 Imagine the savory goodness they can bring to a steaming pot of minestrone or a hearty beef stew!

 2. Blend into Powder